Codesee-io/docs-maps/docs/guide.md

 Below the File Browser, you'll find three insight types:

 - **Engineering Hot Spots**: See which files and folders have had the most recent commits.
-- **Latest activity**: See when the last commit to a file or folder was made
+- **Latest Activity**: See when the last commit to a file or folder was made.
 - **Creation date**: See when the files/folders were created, relative to today's date

 ## Editing your map